ADGEfficiency/adgefficiency.github.io/_posts/2018-01-11-four-inconvenient-truths-clean-energy-transition.md

 Diesel generators (an 1890’s technology) are a great example of this.
 Diesel generators are reasonably efficient, quick and cheap to build with a well-understood maintenance schedule.
 They continue to be built on the kW to multi MW scales.

-*What this means for the clean energy transition -fossil fuels aren’t going away.*
+*What this means for the clean energy transition - fossil fuels aren’t going away.*

 ## The Third Inconvenient Truth - Energy transitions are sequential and high variance